alien-tools/maracas/docs/about.md

 ## What Is Maracas?
 Maracas is a source code and bytecode analysis framework⁠—written in Java with the help of Spoon—designed to analyze how Java libraries evolve and how their evolution impacts their clients.
 Maracas is built atop JApiCmp, a static analysis tool that computes the delta between two JAR (Java ARchive) files of a Java project.
-Thanks to JApiCmp, Maracas computes the list of breaking changes introduced between two versions of a library, and⁠—with the help of Spoon⁠—detects broken uses on client code.
+With the help of Spoon, Maracas then detects broken uses on client code.

+Maracas is currently developed at LaBRI (France) and TU/e (The Netherlands) as part of the ALIEN project.
+It was founded in 2018 at CWI (The Netherlands) in the context of the Crossminer project (European Union's Horizon 2020 Research and Innovation Programme).

 ## Related Projects
 Below, we list some relevant projects that are being used by Maracas.